About the ABCC

 The management of the Association shall be vested in the Executive which shall consist of the Officers.
 The Administrator shall notify all members of the Executive of the date and venue of any meetings.
 Written reports are to be submitted every three months by members of the Executive.
 These reports are to be placed on the ABCC website when they have been approved.

-Any decisions will require the agreement of 3 members of the Executive.
+Any decisions will require the agreement of 3 out of 4 members of the Executive.
 For decisions falling outside of the delegated authority levels of the Executive, an email ballot of the membership will be taken.
 A 60% majority of the votes cast shall be required to ratify any decision.
+The members ballot shall operate on a one member one vote basis.
+The remote voting system used, to be determined by the most convenient and efficient means available at the time.

 There shall be the following classes of membership